Blog

 Why Pathology Lab Management Teams are Under Pressure

-Approximately 70 percent of today’s medical decisions are based on lab test results.
+Results from lab tests inform approximately 70 percent of today's medical decisions.
 However, producing these results quickly and accurately is becoming increasingly difficult.
-That’s because an ever-growing number of patients and available assays have created a perfect storm with more specimens headed to the lab from one year to the next.
+An ever-growing number of patients and available assays have created a perfect storm, with more specimens headed to the lab every year.

 On-Demand Webinar: Beat Pathologist Burnout & Combat Staffing Shortages